ashim-jung-khadka/webpack-demo/README.md

 # webpack-template
 This webpack-template is sample some basic things.

-## It contains following dependecies:
+## It contains following dependencies:
 	- webpack config file
 	- webpack dev server
 	- es2015